mk-fg/games/factorio/Biter_Detector_Sentinel_Combinator/README.md

     Constant combinator that enables when (any) hostile units are detected in specified circular range.
     Does not enable if no signals are set on it, so don't forget to set it up to actually send something.

-    Test-run mode: T signal can be set on alarm combinator to have it activate on (any) player within range instead.
+    Test-run mode: T signal can be set (non-zero) on alarm combinator to have it activate on (any) player within range instead.
     Can be used to test distance and connected systems' reaction by player(s) pretending to be a biter, or maybe to prank them with a train.

 - Sentinel Combinator